ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - football
     bio: Kevin is our cheerful Stores Supervisor who has the responsible role of controlling all goods that enter and leave the factory.
-With many years of stores experience, Kev is an efficient and valuable member of the team who always leaves us smiling with his favourite words "Happy Days!"
+With many years of stores experience, Kev is an efficient and valuable member of the team and always leaves us smiling with his favourite words "Happy Days!"
 Kev is a Formula 1 fanatic and  enjoys supporting the NY Yankees and Liverpool FC!
     image: /img/kevin-westfield.jpg